Alfonso Bialetti

-Alfonso Bialetti ([alˈfɔnso bjaˈletti]) (17 June 1888– 4 March 1970) was an Italian engineer who became famous for the invention of the Moka Express coffeemaker.
-Designed in 1933, the coffee pot has been a style icon since the 1950s.
-While many variations of the Moka have been developed, including the Bialetti cow-printed Mukka Express (which makes cappuccino), the Moka Express is a time-honoured classic.
-Bialetti was also the founder of Bialetti Industries, the now giant Italian kitchen-ware company.
+Alfonso Bialetti ([alˈfɔnso bjaˈletti]) (17 June 1888– 5 March 1970) was an Italian engineer who became famous for manufacturing the Triplerapid Miracol 900 which he modified and sold as Moka Express coffeemaker in the 1950s.
+Designed in 1937 by Otello Amleto Spadini, the coffee pot has been a style icon since the 1950s.
+While many variations of the Moka have been developed, including the Bialetti cow-printed Mukka Express (which makes cappuccino), the original is considered a classic.
+Bialetti was also the founder of Bialetti Industries, now an Italian kitchen-ware company.
+The Bialetti brand is now owned by Bradshaw International, which manufactures and sells Bialetti brand kitchen-ware.

 The Bialetti Company

 Bialetti first acquired his metal-working skills by working for a decade in the French aluminium industry.
 By 1919 he had established his own metal and machine workshop in Crusinallo (his native Piedmont) to make aluminium products: this was the foundation of the Bialetti company.
 He transformed his workshop – Alfonso Bialetti & C. Fonderia in Conchiglia – into a studio for design and production.